Haffshah/appbarapp/README.md

 # AppBar-TabBar-Drawer-App

- This is Stand alone App Where All 3 examples are added  AppBar, TabBar, Drawer, Custome Appbar with Dynamic Height, Amazing Profile View Etc...
+ This is Stand alone App Where All 3 examples are added  AppBar, TabBar, Drawer, Custome Appbar with Dynamic Height, Amazing Profile View, with App icon Etc...

 1. Main Home Page: